gabrielcalk/hungr/README.md

   * Ability to pass selected favorite restaurants called by the API onto the friend and match the results.
 <br>

+## Future

+* Allow user to upload image to their profile
+* Allow user to invite more than one friend
+* Allow user to send a message to a friend.
+* Allow user to save favorate restaurants.
+* Allow site to accept payments for contributions
+*

   ## Visualization